radiantlogic-v8/documentation-new/documentation/global-identity-viewer-guide/03-global-identity-viewer.md

 1. (optional) Click the Export Settings button (![An image showing ](Media/Gear.jpg)).
 The Export Settings window displays.
 2. (optional) To limit the number of entries in the search results and the exported report, enter a value in the Size Limit field.
 A change to the size limit requires clicking Search, in order to take effect.
 3. (optional) To specify which attributes you want returned in your search, type an attribute name.
 Press enter after each attribute name.
 When the attribute name is surrounded by gray shading, this indicates that the attribute has been selected as an attribute to be returned in the report.
 In the following example, the attributes ou, employeetype, and have been selected to be returned in search results.
-When you’re finished entering return attributes, click Save.
+When you're finished entering return attributes, click Save.

 ![An image showing ](Media/Image3.29.jpg)